hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/364_with_the_swami_vivekananda_at_madura.md

 *Q*. — What is the notion of Mukti, according to the Advaita philosophy, or in other words, is it a conscious state?
-Is there any difference between the Mukti of the Advaitism and the Buddhistic Nirvâna?
+Is there any difference between the Mukti of the Advaitism and the Buddhistic Nirvāna?

 *A*. — There is a consciousness in Mukti, which we call superconsciousness.
 It differs from your present consciousness.
 It is